Frequently asked questions

-Officially, Sydnie L. Mosley is an artist-activist-educator who produces experiential dance works with her all-woman company SLMDances.
+Officially, Sydnie L. Mosley is an artist-activist-educator who produces experiential dance works with her dance-theater collective SLMDances.
 Her dances respond to street harassment, respectability politics, the economics of NYC dance and more.

 How long has SLMDances been around?

-Sydnie L. Mosley Dances came into being over the course of 2010 and has been shifting, improving, and thriving ever since.
-You can find our HERSTORY HERE.
+Sydnie L. Mosley Dances came into being over the course of 2010 and has been shifting, improvising, and thriving ever since.
+You can find

 What / Who is the Leadership Team?

 SLMDances is led by the Artistic Director (Sydnie Mosley), Strategic Visioning Partner (A. Nia Austin-Edwards), and Artistic Visioning Partner (Allegra Romita).
-The Visioning Partners consult on all major decisions and the direction of the company.
-While the Strategic Visioning partner oversees the business development of the company, the Artistic Visioning partner oversees the artistic development of the company.
-You can find all ARTIST BIOS HERE.
+The Visioning Partners consult on all major decisions and the direction of the collective.
+While the Strategic Visioning Partner oversees the business development of the collective, the Artistic Visioning Partner oversees the artistic development of the collective.
+You can find all

 What does it mean to be a Creative Partner?

 SLMDances prioritizes collaborative relationships.
 The role of Creative Partner is one of many partnerships that take place between the company and our community.
 This role engages the creative, educational, and administrative skills of an artist in deciphering what and how the collective develops and the performance works we collaboratively devise.